 Approval of Financial Reports in China

-In accordance with the Company Law of the People's Republic of China (PRC), Chapter VIII on Financial Affairs and Company Accounts stipulates specific regulations concerning the preparation, audit, submission, and publication of annual financial reports by companies.
+In accordance with the Company Law of the People's Republic of China (PRC), Chapter X on Corporate Finance and Accounting stipulates specific regulations concerning the preparation, audit, submission, and publication of annual financial reports by companies.
 These regulations ensure transparency, accountability, and adherence to established standards within the corporate sector.

 Financial Report Drafting and Audit:

-“Article 164: A company shall, after the end of each financial year, draft a financial report and have it audited by an accounting firm.
-The financial report shall be prepared in accordance with laws, administrative regulations, and the provisions of the treasury department of the State Council.”
+“Article 208: Companies shall prepare a financial accounting report at the end of each financial year and have it audited by an accounting firm in accordance with the law.
+Financial accounting reports shall be prepared in accordance with laws, administrative regulations, and the regulations of the finance authority under the State Council.”

 Submission to Shareholders:

-“Article 165: A limited liability company shall submit its financial report to each shareholder within the time limit prescribed Articles of association.
-The financial report of a joint stock limited company shall be prepared for inspection by shareholders at the offices of the company 20 days in advance of the date on which the annual general meeting of shareholders is held.
-A joint stock limited company that has offered its shares to the public shall publicize its financial report.”
+“Article 209: A limited liability company shall submit its financial report to each shareholder within the time limit prescribed in the company's articles of association.
+The financial report of a joint stock limited company shall be prepared at least 20 days before the annual shareholders' meeting and placed within its premises for inspection by shareholders; a joint stock limited company that has publicly offered shares shall publish its financial accounting report."

 Annual Financial Reports Deadline: